apify/apify-docs/docs/storage.md

 To access your storages via the Apify API, you will need your secret API token, which you can find on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.

-In most cases, you will also need to provide a `store ID`, which can be provided in the following formats:
+In most cases, when accessing your storages via API, you will need to provide a `store ID`, which you can do in the following formats:

 * `WkzbQMuFYuamGv3YF` - the store's numerical ID if the store is unnamed
 * `username~store-name` - your username and the store's name separated by a tilde (`~`) character (e.g. `janedoe~ecommerce-scraping-results`) if the store is named